sts10/tidy/readme.markdown

             When printing dice roll next to word in output, use letters to represent numbers higher than 10.
 Default is `false`, which will print double-digit numbers when necessary (e.g.
             18-03-08)

+        --samples
+            Print a handful of pseudorandomly selected words from the created list to the terminal.
+            Should NOT be used as secure passphrases

     -t, --delete-through-tab
             Delete all characters through first tab of each line